 Theft Attorneys in Iowa City & Davenport

-Helping the Accused Build a Strong Defense in Cedar Rapids, Davenport, Scott County & All of Eastern Iowa
+Helping the Accused Build a Strong Defense in Cedar Rapids, Quad City, Scott County & All of Eastern Iowa

 If you have been accused of a theft crime and are now wondering what lies ahead, Keegan, Tindal & Jaeger is here to help you understand the legal process.
 When you reach out to our Iowa City & Davenport theft lawyers, we can begin by getting to know you and hearing your side of the story.
 Then we can help you understand your legal options and what to expect as your case progresses.

 Depending on the circumstances surrounding your case, we may be able to obtain a case dismissal prior to going to court.
 If this is not possible, our criminal defense attorneys can put their extensive trial experience to work for you and build a strong case on your behalf.